hut6/dev-resources/phpstorm-xdebug.md

 Currently chronicles Ben Mc's adventures with xdebug on localhost and vagrant.

 ## Install xdebug
 ```sh
 brew install xdebug
 ```
 ## configure php.ini
 find the xdebug.so file
 ```sh
 Studio-PM-iMac:~ ben$ find / -name xdebug.so 2> /dev/null
 /usr/lib/php/extensions/no-debug-non-zts-20100525/xdebug.so
 /usr/local/Cellar/php54-xdebug/2.2.5/xdebug.so
 ```
-the dev/null pipe of the error output at the end prevents 'permission denied' errors displaying
+(the dev/null pipe of the error output at the end prevents 'permission denied' errors displaying)

+#### note:
 using locate is much faster but depends on the locate database being current
 ```sh
 Studio-PM-iMac:~ ben$ locate xdebug.so